Are Two Incomes Always Better Than One?

 That scenario is more common than you might imagine, because two-income households can afford a more expensive lifestyle.
 A larger home in a better school district, two new cars, exotic vacations, travel-away summer camp for the kids – those choices add up and don’t leave much room for saving money.

-Consider another family where one spouse earns $70,000.
-The other spouse stays at home but has the potential to make $40,000 if necessary.
-If the working spouse were to lose the job, and the stay-at-home spouse had to go to work, their household budget would only drop by 43%.
+Consider another family where one spouse earns $90,000.
+The other spouse stays at home but has the potential to make $60,000 if necessary.
+If the working spouse were to lose the job, and the stay-at-home spouse had to go to work, their household budget would only drop by 33%.
+Still a significant drop but more manageable, at least for a short period of time.

 How do you make the best out of a two-income household?